-The Act does not exempt gifts of land from land transfer tax per say, but if on a conveyance there is no consideration in any form (either directly or indirectly), then the tax is Nil.
-This means that LTT would still apply to any registered mortgages that is conveyed with the land.
-The main exception to this is where land is transferred from a corporation to any of its shareholders or leases of over 50 years where the consideration is deemed to be the fair market value of the land based on section 1(1)(g) of the Act.
+The Act does not exempt gifts of land from land transfer tax per se, but if on a conveyance there is no consideration in any form (either directly or indirectly), then the tax is Nil.
+This means that LTT would still apply to any registered mortgages that are conveyed with the land.
+The main exception to this is where land is transferred from a corporation to any of its shareholders or leases of over 50 years where the consideration is deemed to be the fair market value of the land, based on section 1(1)(g) of the Act.

 Exemptions under the Act